vardhah/vardhah.github.io/_pages/about.md

 - *2009* Awarded Best Mechanical Design in ‘Slam Dunk’ (to design a robot to play Basketball).
 - *2009* 4th Place in ‘Labyrinth’ (An autonomous path puzzle solving and navigating robot)

-- *2008*	3rd prize in ‘Micro-Mouse’ in Nexus-08 an International technical festival organized by IIT Bombay.([Micromouse](https://en.wikipedia.org/wiki/Micromouse) is an internationally recognised standard search problem where small robot mice solve to search path on a 16×16 maze)
+- *2008*  3rd prize in ‘Micro-Mouse’ in Nexus-08 an International technical festival organized by IIT Bombay.([Micromouse](https://en.wikipedia.org/wiki/Micromouse) is an internationally recognized standard search problem where small robot mice solve to search path on a 16×16 maze)
 - *2008*  1st prize in ‘Micro-Mouse’ in Nexus-08 Cognizance-08 a national level technical festival organized by IIT Roorkee.
 - *2008*  1st prize in ‘Micro-Mouse’ in Pragyan-08 a national level technical festival organized by NIT Trichy.
 - *2008* 2nd prize in overall & ‘Best Algorithm Award’ in ‘Cargo-Sapiens’ (autonomous robot) In Daksh-08, a national level technical festival organized by SASTRA University
 - *2008* 1st prize in microcontroller-based board game, Beeline.
 - *2007* 2nd prize in ‘Hurdles’ in Daksh-07 a national technical festival organized by SASTRA University.
 - *2006* Best op-amp based analog design award for at an international technical festival organized by IIT Madras.

 # 📖 Educations
 - *2019 - 2023.02 (expected)*, Ph.D. in Computer Science, Vanderbilt University, USA.
 - *2018 - 2019*, M.Sc. in Computer Science, Vanderbilt University, USA.
-- *2005 - 2009*, B.Tech in Electrical and Electronics Engineering, SASTRA University, India.
+- *2005 - 2009*, B. Tech in Electrical and Electronics Engineering, SASTRA University, India.

 # 💬 Invited Talks
 - *2009.02*, A gentle introduction of algorithm and embedded programming for micromouse robots, at VIT.

 # 💻 Internships
 - *2022.05 - 2022.08*, [Amazon Inc](https://en.wikipedia.org/wiki/Amazon_(company)), Applied Scientist II, USA.